Urpagin/MinecraftHoneypot/README.md

 - Linux: Working
 - macOS: Not Tested (but should work)
-- Windows: Not Tested (but should work)
+- Windows: Not Working (as we are using `sys/socket.h`, a POSIX-specific header not available on Windows)

 ## Minecraft clients